CloudBedrock/postgres/README.md

 # PostgreSQL with pgvector

 A ready-to-use Docker image for PostgreSQL 17.4 with the [pgvector](https://github.com/pgvector/pgvector) extension pre-installed.
+Intended for use with [Crib Ops](https://github.com/cloudbedrock/cribops-docs)

 ## Overview